 Some might sit with you.
 Some might sit with others on the team.

 As long as the tasks are covered, in my view, it doesn’t much matter who does them.

 As a project manager, the most important thing when it comes to customers is understanding what they want.
 When you know that, you can deliver it.
 And hopefully, they’ll sign off the project as complete and fit for purpose at the end based on those expectations.

 With a change manager hat on, it’s important to understand that the views and expectations of the customer change throughout the project.
 This is the crux of stakeholder management planning processes and engagement activities: what works with one stakeholder today might not in the future due to a shift in the external environment that has changed their view of the project, for example.

 Whether you are working in a project or change role, it’s important to stay close to your stakeholders and key customers so that you can serve them effectively.

 There’s another difference between the change manager and project manager roles.
 The reporting structure for a project manager is normally into the project sponsor.
 The role is supported by a governance framework that could include a program manager, PMO team, Project Board or other governance structures that provide support and oversight.
 The project manager will also have a line manager too, who is probably outside of the project organization, such as the PMO Director.

 The change manager might also report into the project sponsor and sit at the same level as the project manager.
-However, the role could report directly into the project manager, depending on the structure in your organization.
+However, the role could report directly into the project manager, depending on the structure of your organization.
 This person is also in a matrix reporting structure.
 Like the project manager, they’ll have a line manager too as well as their project responsibilities.
 However, they won’t necessarily operate actively as a member of the project governance structures – they may not sit on the Project Board, for example, or attend meetings with the PMO.

 Change management is an important area for businesses in its own right.
 It has some way to go before it’s recognized as an individual role on large projects routinely, and until that happens, project managers will continue to fill the gap.